pdwaggoner/pdwaggoner.github.io/Research.md

 ### Papers

+* A Batch Process for High Dimensional Imputation.
+Forthcoming, *Computational Statistics*

 * [Trust in Public Policy Algorithms](https://www.journals.uchicago.edu/doi/10.1086/716283){:target="_blank"} (with Ryan Kennedy and Matthew Ward).
 2022. *Journal of Politics*, 84(2)

 * [The Role of Personality in Trust in Public Policy Automation](./resfiles/Waggoner-proof_JBDS.pdf){:target="_blank"} (with Ryan Kennedy).
 2022. *Journal of Behavioral Data Science*, 2(1)